nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

     output.get_dataset("output").download("image.png")
 ```

 The Outputs can be used by the rest of your application, saved, or simply discarded.
+Outputs is also iterable, so you can use a for-loop to loop through all the contained datasets and collections.
 If your Datastore is persisted (using the persist() method), then a copy of the Datasets and DatasetCollections will reside on the NDIP platform, so it is not necessary to maintain a local copy.

 ## Next Steps